 Community Research gathers research about New Zealand’s tangata whenua, community and voluntary sectors.
 Current topics range from advocacy to arts and culture, crime and safety, disability, law and justice, research and evaluation, and Whanau Ora.
 It aims to provide a hub for iwi and community organisations to share their knowledge and advocates for good practice community research methods.
 Visit the website

 What Works is a website hosted by Community Research.
 It’s about helping people, especially smaller community groups, the value of their work by gathering robust data and information to tell a story about what they are doing and the difference it makes.
 Visit the website

 Findings from research demonstrate the “profound” impact of Ōtautahi Creative Spaces’ programmes on artists’ mental health and wellbeing.
 Analysis of the innovative arts programme by Ihi Research and Development has revealed how it has helped those involved to become more connected and resilient with improved social skills.
 Evaluation for Ōtautahi Creative Spaces Trust

 Path to Accessibility: the current state of disability access in Aotearoa New Zealand museums is a dissertation written by Riah King-Wall for Victoria University.
 How are museums and galleries around New Zealand engaging with communities of people with disabilities, and consulting with representatives from the disability sector and cultural organisations?
 A nationwide survey of 41 museums and galleries explored various aspects of disability access, including physical ingress, inclusive exhibition design, tailored public programming, digital accessibility, and levels of disability representation in staff and management positions.

-The arts for health and wellbeing
+UK: The arts for health and wellbeing